CudaText-addons/cuda_lsp/readme/options_description.md

     * "declaration"
     * "type definition"

+* hover_with_ctrl - if 'true', Ctrl-key must be pressed when you want to show the hover dialog (by moving and stopping the mouse)

 * cudatext_in_py_env - add CudaText API to Python server

 * lint_type - lint display manner; string, combination of the following characters: